arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/delete_multiple_documents.md

 revision check is performed.
 If set to *false* then revisions are checked.
 The default is *true*.

+@RESTQUERYPARAM{silent,boolean,optional}
+If set to *true*, an empty array will be returned as the response in case no errors occurred.
+No meta-data will be returned for the removed documents.
+This option can be used to save some network traffic.
+In case any of the remove operations produces an error, the result array will contain only those errors.
+Only the errors will be returned in it, without any positional mapping to the original input documents.
+That means it is still visible _that_ errors have happened, but the errors cannot be unambiguously mapped to the input documents.
+The option is *false* by default.

 @RESTDESCRIPTION
 The body of the request is an array consisting of selectors for documents.
 A selector can either be a string with a key or a string